-Regular reporting on success and failures of the program is essential for the improvement of techniques and strategies.
+Regular reporting on the success and failures of the program is crucial for improving techniques and strategies.

-The Chair of the Flinders Shire Council Wild Dog Advisory Group will prepare and present reports at regular council meetings to provide elected members with information to support the wild dog committee and its effective use of the budget allocation.
-Also, the map data that has been collated will be presented in a suitable format to demonstrate effectiveness of the program.
+The Chair of the Flinders Shire Council Wild Dog Advisory Group will present reports at council meetings to support the committee and budget allocation.
+The Rural Lands Department will provide data on participants and bait material usage, aiding in targeting control and enhancing the program's effectiveness.